leowww/Steganography/Steganography/README.md

 	 -ss,--seed_string <arg>   set seed string
 	 -sv,--seed_value <arg>    set seed value: must be a number value

+# Encode

-To encode (first argument -ae) a data file within a bitmap image use this command line:
+To **encode** (first argument '-ae') a data file within a bitmap image use this command line:

 	>java -jar steganoCLI.jar -ae -ii fsociety.bmp -io fsociety_out.bmp -di mr_robot.jpg -ss secret_seed

-The -ii argument will specify the bitmap "image input" and the -io the bitmap "image output"
+The '-ii' argument will specify the bitmap "image input" and the '-io' the bitmap "image output".

-The -di argument is the "data input" in this case a JPEG image and the -ss define a "seed string"
+The '-di' argument is the "data input" in this case a JPEG image and the '-ss' define a "seed string".

+# Decode

-To decode (first argument -ad) the data file from the encoded bitmap file use this command line:
+To **decode** (first argument '-ad') the data file from the encoded bitmap file use this command line:

 	>java -jar steganoCLI.jar -ad -ii fsociety_out.bmp -do mr_robot.jpg -ss secret_seed

+The '-ii' argument will specify the bitmap "image input" with the concealed data.

+The '-do' argument is the "data output" in this case the data within the bitmap and the '-ss' must be the same "seed string" used in the encoding process.

+# Parameters

+Use '-f' force parameter to use a bitmap image where a steganography signature was already detected.

+Use '-o' override parameter to override an existing output file.

+# Seed

+The seed parameter is optional and it will be used to compute the offset index in the bitmap where the data input will be concealed.

+If the seed parameter is not provided a random seed will be used and shown in the output console after data is concealed.

+But if either the "seed string" or "seed value" is provided in the encode process it must be provide exactly the same in the decode process.